I am from out-of-state. What Michigan teacher test(s) might I have to take?

 If you do not have such a form, then you may send a written letter of request, including the name and address of the state official who needs the information, to Dr. Stegink.

-I have taken, and passed, the Basic Skills test or subject-area test(s).
+I have taken, and passed, the Professional Readiness Exam (PRE) or subject-area test(s).
 How long are the test results valid?

 A passing score on a subject-area test will remain valid for a period of five (5) years.
 After five years have elapsed and if a certificate or endorsement has not yet been issued, a teacher candidate for certification will be required to retake the test until a passing score is achieved.

-I have taken, but not yet passed, the Basic Skills test or a subject-area test.
+I have taken, but not yet passed, the Professional Readiness Exam (PRE) or a subject-area test.
 How many times may I take a test?

 There is no limit to the number of times you may retake any MTTC test.
-However, according to the Michigan Department of Education administrative codes, any test (or subtest, in the case of Basic Skills) "may continue to be retaken until passed but, after the fourth failure and every subsequent failure, the individual must seek academic counseling from college/university staff in an attempt to overcome testing deficiencies."
+However, according to the Michigan Department of Education administrative codes, any test (or subtest, in the case of Professional Readiness Exam (PRE)) "may continue to be retaken until passed but, after the fourth failure and every subsequent failure, the individual must seek academic counseling from college/university staff in an attempt to overcome testing deficiencies."

 Where can I get more information about my options for gaining "highly qualified" status and NCLB?